World-Class Venue, Outdated Website

 Improved Link Visibility and Contrast

-• Improve color contrast to meet WCAG AA standards
+• stronger color contrast aligned to WCAG targets

 Original: Inaccessible link contrast on hover